 Earned or exchange revenues arise when an entity provides goods or services to the public or another Government entity for a price.
 The full amount of exchange revenue is reported on the SNC, regardless of whether the entity is permitted to retain the revenues in whole or in part.
 Any portion of exchange revenue that cannot be retained by the agency is reported as a transfer out on the SCNP.
-See SFFAS 7, Accounting for Revenue and Other Financing Sources and Concepts for Reconciling Budgetary and Financial Accounting.
+See SFFAS 7.